Guac0/TAS-Unit-Mod/README.md

 ## Developer Credits:

-CatCaptain — Steam owner, initial Pizza addon creator Ricardo — Initial Pizza uniform textures
+CatCaptain — Steam owner, initial Pizza addon creator

+Ricardo — Initial Pizza uniform textures

 Guac — Lead Programmer, 2D Artist

 Tolly — 2D/3D Artist and Modeler

 TBONE — 2D/3D Artist and Modeler

 Hoxxi — Junior Programmer, 2D Artist

 TheExiledCat — 2D Artist

-If you would like to contribute to this project, or have complaints about it or its content, contact Guac#5223 on Discord.
-He can provide a link to the Autismo Seals discord server upon request (not given here/publicly to avoid the possibility of raids).
+If you would like to contribute to this project, or have complaints about it or its content, contact Guac#5223 on Discord or submit an issue on Github (Discord will have a better response time).
+He can provide a link to the Autismo Seals discord server upon request (not given out in this readme to avoid the possibility of raids).